Best things to do in Aizu Wakamatsu

 Medetaiya in Aizu Wakamatsu is renowned for its ramen offerings.
 Here, the Chuka Soba style of ramen reigns supreme.
 There’s a Shoyu ramen, a mild and spicy Miso ramen, a Shio ramen and even a spicy Negi version to choose from.
 Every bowl of soup exudes an aromatic broth made with dried sardines, while the noodles are delightfully chewy and medium thick.

-To really experience all that Medetaiya has to offer you can opt for their set menu featuring both Chuka Soba but also something distinctly regional – Sauce Katsudon which is essentially a rice bowl topped with breaded cutlet covered in sauce.
+To really experience all that Medetaiya has to offer you can opt for their set menu featuring both Chuka Soba and something distinctly regional – Sauce Katsudon which is essentially a rice bowl topped with breaded Pork cutlet covered in sauce.
 Those who would prefer something smaller can go for the mini-Sauce Katsudon set instead.

 Medetaiya Chuka Soba

-As you might expect, I ordered the Shoyu (Soy Sauce) Chuka Soba which comes with Chashu pork toppings, a slice of Kamaboko (steamed traditional fish cake), negi, and menma bamboo shoots.
-You get a huge heart warming hug when you first taste the rich broth made from dried sardines, seafood, flavoured vegetables and slowly cooked with water from the Aizu region.
+As you might expect, I ordered the Shoyu (Soy Sauce) Chuka Soba which comes with Chashu pork toppings, a slice of Kamaboko (steamed traditional fish cake), Negi, and Menma bamboo shoots.
+You get a huge heart warming hug when you first taste the rich broth made from dried sardines, kelp, and local vegetables slowly cooked with water from the Aizu region.
 The thick generous slices of Chashu pork are also incredible, having being simmered for several hours using soy sauce from a local brewery.

 Medetaiya noodles